Chairman’s corporate governance statement

 The Directors and applicable employees are aware of the obligations under AIM Rule 21 and to ensure compliance the Company has adopted a share dealing code which reflects the model code on share dealings set out in the Listing Rules.

 The Company additionally, maintains an open and symbiotic relationship with its NOMAD to ensure compliance with AIM and MAR rules more generally, as appropriate.

-The Board comprises six Directors of which three are executives and three are non-executives, reflecting a blend of different experience and backgrounds.
+The Board comprises four Directors (two of which are elect), reflecting a blend of different experience and backgrounds.
 All Directors bring independent judgement to bear on issues affecting the Company and all have full and timely access to information necessary to enable them to discharge their duties.
 The Directors have a wide and varying array of experience in the industry.

 The Board is satisfied it has a suitable balance between independence on the one hand, and knowledge of the Company on the other, to enable it to discharge its duties and responsibilities effectively, and that all Directors have adequate time to fill their roles.
 The Non-Executive Directors are independent of management and have no material relationship with the Company.

 The Board meets throughout the year and all major decisions are taken by the Board.
 The Group’s day-to-day operations are managed by the Executive Directors.
 All Directors have access to the Company Secretary.
 All Directors receive full Board papers in sufficient time before Board meetings, and any further supporting papers and information are readily available to all Directors on request.

 The Directors are responsible for the stewardship of the Company and for overseeing the conduct of the business of the Company and the activities of management, who are responsible for the day-to-day operations of the business.
 The Directors' primary responsibilities are to preserve and enhance long-term shareholder value and to ensure that the Company can meet its obligations on an on-going basis and that it continues to operate in a reliable and safe manner.